Connectivity · 23 Nov 2024

 For churches with towers or high points, non-penetrating roof mounts (NPRMs) offer an effective, conservation-friendly way to install hardware.
 These mounts avoid drilling or altering the building, making them ideal for sensitive structures.

-With a clear line of sight to local cell towers or satellites, these mounts can support:
+With a clear line of sight to local cell towers or satellites, these mounts can support 4G/5G SD-WAN connectivity and satellite internet solutions like Starlink.

 2. Using Existing Infrastructure

 Many churches have pre-existing cable routes that were originally installed for other purposes, such as powering Christmas decorations or CCTV systems.
-These routes can be repurposed for network cabling, minimising disruption and avoiding the need for additional modifications.
+These routes can be repurposed for network cabling, minimising disruption.

 3. Radio Links to Nearby Buildings

-If direct installation on the church isn’t possible, nearby buildings such as parish halls or vicarages can serve as connectivity hubs.
-Internet hardware can be installed in these locations and linked back to the church via a point-to-point (P2P) wireless connection.
-This method keeps hardware installations on the church itself to a minimum, often requiring nothing more than a small receiver device.
+If direct installation on the church isn't possible, nearby buildings such as parish halls or vicarages can serve as connectivity hubs.
+Internet hardware can be installed in these locations and linked back to the church via a point-to-point wireless connection.

 Safe and Secure Church Wi-Fi Networks

-When implementing Wi-Fi in churches, there are additional considerations beyond connectivity, such as ensuring network safety and security:
+When implementing Wi-Fi in churches, there are additional considerations beyond connectivity:

 - Safe Installation: Non-invasive methods like NPRMs or P2P links ensure compliance with conservation rules.